mfinelli/arch-install/roles/monitoring/README.md

 `hardened-vector.service` unit that ships with the Arch Linux package.
 We apply it unconditionally to avoid needing to call either "hardened-vector.service" or "vector.service" depending on the system: we can just always use "vector.service".

+## healthchecks.io

+Sets up a simple uptime check to [healthchecks.io](https://healthchecks.io).

+Create a file in `/root/hc-ping-uuid.txt` with the UUID for the desired check.